matathias/CS179/project/readme.txt

 Several text files have been included with some scene presets in the scenes directory; use them if you'd like.
-The image output that I produced for many of the scenes is in the images directory, and they should be named respective to the .txt file that created them.
-However, if you aren't a fan of profanity, I suggest you stay away from objects4.txt and objects4Anti.txt.
-Aditionally, any of the .txt files that include both anti-aliasing and a resolution of 800 x 800 either take an indeterminably long time to return, or don't return at all (this applies mainly to objects10.txt).
+The image output that I produced for many of the scenes is in the output directory, and they should be named respective to the .txt file that created them.